Dragod/sddocs/docs/README.md

 1. From the menu select: FILE >>> Open Project, then load the proper file with the .sln extension.
 2. Start the project clicking on the RUN button on the top bar.

+### Dependencies

+Sometimes project do require additional dependencies such as DLL.
+If you get an error while trying to build a solution this may be ypur problem.
+To solve this you can use the Pakage Manager inside visual studio.

+How to handle this:

+1. The Package Manager Console in Visual Studio lets you use NuGet PowerShell commands to find, install, uninstall, and update NuGet packages.
+Using the Console is necessary if you want to work with packages without having a solution open, and is required in cases where the Package Manager UI does not provide a way to perform an operation.
+Note, however, that all operations can be done with the NuGet CLI.
+In all cases, you open the Console in Visual Studio through the Tools > NuGet Package Manager > Package Manager Console command.
+2. Usually the error reported during the build does tell you what package is missing.
+Search the package from [nuget website](https://www.nuget.org/packages)
+3. Type in the package you want to download.
+Example: Install-Package DocumentFormat.OpenXml
+4. Press ENTER, and it will download it for you.
+5. Once it's done, repeat this until you got all the dependencies fixed.
+6. Start your solution again, you should be able to run it now.

 ## VPN

 To login on any of our project you need a virtual private connection (VPN).